SICKAppSpaceCodingStarterKit/CSK_Module_DeviceNetworkConfig/README.md

 ![plot](./docu/media/UI_Screenshot.png)

 ## How to Run
-Please checkout the project and run the Powershell script "createProject.ps1".
-The script creates a project folder that can be opened with AppStudio.
-New versions of the dependent modules can also be loaded into the project via the script.

 The app includes an intuitive GUI to setup the ethernet setup of the device.
-For further information check out the [documentation](./docu/CSK_Module_DeviceNetworkConfig.html) in the folder "docu".
+For further information check out the [documentation](https://raw.githack.com/SICKAppSpaceCodingStarterKit/CSK_Module_DeviceNetworkConfig/main/docu/CSK_Module_DeviceNetworkConfig.html) in the folder "docu".

 ## Information

 Tested on:
 1. SIM1012        - Firmware 2.3.0
+2. SIM1000fx      - Firmware 1.7.2

 >**Please note**
 > This application / module is part of the SICK AppSpace Coding Starter Kit developing approach.